wahltinez/small-business-guide/02-accounts.md

 Otherwise, we highly recommend using a trusted password manager.
 They are considered secure and make managing complex passwords much easier.
 Most web browsers have a built-in password manager.
 If you use [Google Chrome][1], the passwords will synchronize with your Google account.
-For a cross-platform solution, we recommend [LastPass][2] since it can be used on any type of device.
+For a cross-platform solution, we recommend [LastPass][2] since it can be used on any type of device and is also free for personal use.

 ### Two-Factor Authentication (2FA)